Sometimes, I feel like a two-year-old.

 Thank you for joining me.
 I have enjoyed learning more about Gentleness with you!
 This article concludes our study on the Fruit of Gentleness.
 This has been a part of my current series, Sweet Smelling Fruit—Cultivating a Heart that Lives by the Spirit.

 What’s next?
 We will pick back up with our series in September and take a closer look at the Fruits of Kindness and Goodness.
 Is this your first time here?
 I invite you to join us as we dig in to learn more about the Fruits of the Spirit!
-Subscribe to my weekly newsletter to receive updates on future posts and to get the most recent Topical Bible Study challenge before it’s released on the blog.
+Subscribe to my weekly newsletter to stay up to date on future posts and when new freebies become available.

 6 thoughts on “What If They Think I’m A Weakling?”

 That is nice!
 And my name is Joseph and I see from the time I was younger to now.
 It seem’s because I didn’t do as you recomend.
 I have driffted far from my creator and yes the one’s I love too.
 I didn’t know!
 You brought up great point’s.
 I need to take a look at my life, and change it.
 It seem’s I went down the wrong road.
 And now I have to travel out of it an get back on the road to a healthier life.
 I like what you put together, and the other coment’s.

 Thank you Joseph.
 It’s easy to drift away, which is why it’s so important to guard our hearts in Jesus.
 Praying that you stay close to God and seek Him in all you do!

 Love this, Kelly!
 I needed this reminder in the midst of back to school chaos!

 Looking forward to your Sept series on kindness and goodness!
 Thanks again for offering to incorporate my post!

 Thank you Allison!
 I remember those crazy back to school days. 🙂